microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudlicensing-usercloudlicensing-get-usageright.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve a list of usageRight objects for enterprise users.
-This API returns details for licenses that are directly assigned and those transitively assigned through memberships in licensed groups.

-Read the properties and relationships of a [microsoft.graph.cloudLicensing.usageRight](../resources/cloudlicensing-usageright.md) object.
+Read the properties and relationships of a [usageRight](../resources/cloudlicensing-usageright.md) object.

 ## Permissions